nodejs/TSC/Moderation-Policy.md

 * The Moderation Policy is openly documented as part of the Working Group or Project Charter and;
 * Includes provisions for clearly and openly documenting Moderation actions taken.

+If a particular repository can be considered to fall under the stewardship of multiple Working Groups (or Top Level Projects) that have adopted different Moderation Policies, they can choose to either:
+* Decide between themselves which Moderation Policy will be in effect for the repository in question, or
+* Ask the TSC to determine which Moderation Policy should apply.

+Any alternative Moderation Policy used for a given repository must be included in the root directory of the repository using the `Moderation-Policy.md` filename.

 ### Terms

 * "Collaborator" refers to any individual member or "outside collaborator" of the Node.js Github Organization.